carmine560/trading-assistant/README.md

     ('click_widget', 'IMAGE, X, Y, WIDTH, HEIGHT'),
     # copy symbols from the current market data to the clipboard.
     ('copy_symbols_from_market_data',),
-    # recognize numeric columns and copy symbols to the clipboard.
+    # recognize a numeric column and copy symbols to the clipboard.
     ('copy_symbols_from_numeric_column', 'X, Y, WIDTH, HEIGHT'),
     ('count_trades',),               # count the number of trades for the day.
     ('get_symbol', 'TITLE_REGEX'),   # get the symbol from a window title.